 - Provided leadership in a national effort to promote fairness and equality and combat racial bias in property appraisals.
 He worked with assessors from across the country to coordinate a plan with the White House to ensure transparency by publicizing national appraisal data.

-In keeping with our vision, I am committed to making the Office of the Assessor the premier property assessment agency in the nation.
-As Assessor, I will ensure that the Office continues to value people and property by creating an accurate and timely assessment roll while delivering exceptional and professional public service with the highest integrity.
+I am committed to making the Office of the Assessor the nation’s premier property assessment agency.
+As your Assessor, I will ensure that this Office continues to value people and property by creating an accurate and timely assessment roll while delivering exceptional and professional public service with the highest integrity.

 Assessor, County of Los Angeles